 This Is How The Legend Of Snake And Ladder Made Its Way

-On a scale of 1-10, how clueless and surprised will you be if someone asked you about the very famous indoor game “Mokshpat”?
+On a scale of 1-10, how clueless and surprised would you be if someone asked you about the very famous indoor game “Mokshpat”?
 Would it be a 19?
-Well, I will not be shocked because although we have played this indoor game all our life, not many of us might know in depth facts about this game.
+Well, I will not be shocked because although we have played this indoor game all our lives, not many of us might know in-depth facts about this game.

-Remember the times in our childhood where three to four of us would sit at home, and roll the dices of luck and try reaching square 100 from square 1?
+Remember the times in our childhood when three to four of us would sit at home, roll the dice of luck, and try reaching square 100 from square 1?
 Remember the times of sadistic pleasure we got when we saw how our friend would come up to square 97 on the board and suddenly get swallowed by the snake and get pushed down to square 40?
 Yes.
 I am talking about Snake and Ladders!

 The most famous of all the indoor games we played as children.
 It will be a surprising fact to know that this game was invented in India!
 And what is more surprising is the fact that this was actually a metaphorical game to show the effects of Karma and Punya!
 Did we ever think that such a simple game would have such a deep meaning hidden under it?
 Read more to find out!